Trump promises sweeping drug price cuts, targets lobbyists, cheap overseas prices

 He also wants the “gag rule” lifted that prevents pharmacists from telling customers ways to get cheaper medications.

-The Trump plan does not include his campaign promise to use the Medicare program’s buying power to directly negotiate with drug makers for senior citizens.
+The Trump plan does not include his campaign promise to use the Medicare program’s buying power to directly negotiate with drugmakers for senior citizens.
 However, he proposed giving private health insurers that run Medicare plans more power to negotiate with drugmakers.
 He did not say how that would work.

+That was disappointing to Smith of the Maine Medical Association.
+“It’s better than what we have now, but not as effective as the government doing a group purchase,” he said.

 Some 149,329 Mainers had Medicare prescription drug plans in 2017, according to the Kaiser Foundation.
 Each of those Maine residences spent $9,325 for the year in 2014.
 The total number of Americans on Medicare tops 25 million.